 - Vestibular guard.
 This is a plastic mouth guard.
 You put it in your mouth before going to sleep to close off your mouth.
 This forces you to breathe through your nose.
 This may be helpful if the snoring is coming from your mouth.

 - Operations on the nose.
 If you have nasal polyps, removing them may stop snoring.
-If the midline of your nose is crooked (nasal septum deviation) having this straightened may help.
+If the midline of your nose is crooked (nasal septum deviation) having this straightened may help (but not always).

 - Tonsillectomy.
 This is most commonly of benefit for children who snore.
 Usually both tonsils and adenoids are removed.
-It is not done for snoring alone, but may be useful if the large tonsils are causing other problems - for example, OSA or regular bouts of tonsillitis.
+It is not done for snoring alone, but may be useful if the large tonsils are causing other problems - for example, obstructive sleep apnoea or regular bouts of tonsillitis.

 - Uvulopalatopharyngoplasty (UPPP).
 This is an operation done with a general anaesthetic.
 Parts of tissue in and around the mouth and throat are removed, creating more space.
-This includes removing the strip of tissue that hangs in the middle at the back of your mouth (the uvula), tonsils, and some of your soft palate.
-It also involves some reorganising/rebuilding of the tissues at the back of the mouth.
+This includes shortening the strip of tissue that hangs in the middle at the back of your mouth (the uvula) and making incisions in your soft palate at the back of your mouth.
+It can help snoring, but only temporarily and, be warned, it is extremely painful afterwards.

 - Radiofrequency ablation of the soft palate.
 This stiffens the soft palate to stop it vibrating so much.
 It is done with an injection to numb the roof of the mouth (a local anaesthetic).
 A device called an electrode is put into the roof of your mouth.
 Radiofrequency waves are sent into your soft palate through the electrode.